lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 In response to this need, this document also defines a fragmentation/reassembly mechanism, which supports the IPv6 MTU requirement over LPWAN technologies.
 Such functionality has been designed under the assumption that data unit out-of-sequence delivery will not happen between the entity performing fragmentation and the entity performing reassembly.

-As per this document, when a packet (e.g. an IPv6 packet) needs to be transmitted, header compression is first applied to the packet.
-Note that header compression may result in a smaller packet size or not (the latter happens when for any reason it has not been possible to reduce the packet header size).
-Subsequently, and if the packet size after (successful or unsuccessful) header compression exceeds the layer 2 (L2) MTU, fragmentation is then applied to the packet.

 Note that this document defines generic functionality and purposefully offers flexibility with regard to parameter settings and mechanism choices, that are expected to be made in other, technology-specific, documents (e.g. {{I-D.zuniga-lpwan-schc-over-sigfox}}, {{I-D.petrov-lpwan-ipv6-schc-over-lorawan}}).